Engineering essay

 }

 This is where the problem starts.
-If we add a bit of logging, and constrain the dotnet threadpool with no. of threads equal to no. of processors, this code will hang.
+If we add some logging and constrain the .NET thread pool so the number of worker threads matches the number of processors, this code will hang.

 processor count: 8